0xmoei/starklings-cairo1/README.md

 1. To start starklings run `cargo run -r --bin starklings watch`
 2. It will automatically start with the first exercise.
 Don't get confused by error message popping up as soon as you run starklings!
-This is part of the exercise that you're supposed to solve, so open the exercise file in an editor and start your detective work!
+This is part of the exercise that you are supposed to solve, so open the exercise file in an editor and start your detective work!
 3. If you're stuck on an exercise, there is a helpful hint you can view by typing `hint` (in watch mode), or running `cargo run -r --bin starklings hint